 I have advanced psychoanalytic training.
 As I began to explore the study of mind/psyche, I went deeper in my own personal treatment; and in turn, I decided to learn the art of psychoanalysis.
 At first I studied at Freudian institutes, and then moved on to more relational institutes, such as the Stephen Mitchell Center for Relational Studies and The Institute for Psychoanalytic Study for Subjectivity (IPPS).

 I am a psychotherapist who works both behaviorally and analytically in treating people who suffer from obsessions, compulsions, depression, anxiety, and relationship issues, and more.
-I have been doing this for over 15 years.
+I have been doing this for 20 years now.
 I have run clinics and supervised many junior clinicians and was the chief clinician at a woman’s shelter in the Bronx.
 I am also an artist and an athlete.
 I am a New Yorker, but have lived in various states and in Europe.

 Education and Training